Welcome to Year 4

 Reading

-In year 4 we continue to encourage active reading strategies where the children think critically about what they have read.
+In year 4, we continue to encourage active reading strategies where the children think critically about what they have read.
 They will continue to explore a wide range of texts and text types including poetry, fiction and non-fiction through daily reading lessons.
 Building on previous knowledge, teaching is directed more towards developing a wider vocabulary and a deeper understanding and enjoyment of stories, poetry, plays and non-fiction.
+Children become critical readers, responding and interracting with what they have read to form opinions, learn knew knowledge and demonstrate awareness of characterisation.
 The children are encouraged to read for pleasure to develop a wider breadth and depth of reading and each term, their reading skills are applied to an engaging book study in both fiction and non-fiction genres.

 Writing

-In year 4 children begin to develop as writers through a carefully planned teaching sequence.
-They are taught to enhance the effectiveness of what they write as well as increase their competence as writers.
+In year 4, children begin to develop as writers through a carefully planned teaching sequence.
+They are taught to enhance the effectiveness of what they write as well as increase their competence as writers, bieginning to choose pharasing and langauege to impact on the reader. .
 Children build on what they have learnt in year 3, particularly in terms of more varied grammar, vocabulary and narrative structures from which they can draw to express their ideas.
-Children begin to understand how writing can be different from speech.
-Joined handwriting should be the norm and children should be able to use it fast enough to keep pace with what they want to say.
+Children begin to understand how the formality and vocabulary can imnpact their writing and begin to suggest ways in which writing can be improved to better meet the purpose.
+Joined handwriting should now be the norm; fluency here should enable effortless quantity, where the focus can be firmly geared towards quality, accuracy and impact.

 Maths

-A key focus in maths this year is times tables.
-As we move towards the national times tables check at the end of the year, we aim to be able to recall quickly times tables facts up to 12 x 12.
-Having these facts at our fingertips will help us greatly when we move on to work with other ideas, such as fractions, later in the year.
+A key focus in maths this year is understanding and recognising key mathematical structures within complex and varied problems.
+Pupils create models and diagrams to support their thinking and learn how to spot patterns and number relationships within their work.
+As we move towards the national times tables check at the end of the year, we aim to be able to recall quickly times tables facts up to 12 x 12, however, this is beyond memorisation.
+Having these facts at our fingertips will help us greatly when we move on to work with other ideas, such as fractions and scaling later in the year.
 In year 4 we will begin to explore a range of ideas in more complicated ways, meeting negative numbers for the first time, working with decimals up to 2 decimal places, and converting between units of measure, including time.
-To help with our times tables, we will be regularly using TT Rockstars in our lessons – you can log on at home too!
-We will also continue to set homework tasks to encourage you to think mathematically in order to solve problems.
+Fluency is still a key focus, which includes number relationships and recall, procedural fluency and patterns.

 Year 4 Curriculum Overview